google/cpp-async-rpc/README.md

 ## What's in cpp-async-rpc?

  * Preprocessor-based code generation (sequences, iteration and conditionals).
-   This is used so that arpc doesn't require an IDL compiler to define its serializable structures or RPC interfaces.
+   This is used so that cpp-async-rpc doesn't require an IDL compiler to define its serializable structures or RPC interfaces.
 Thanks to the preprocessor, these are just defined in C++ native headers (albeit with some syntax contortions).

  * Meta-programming toolkit: support for compile-time sequences with associated compile-time or run-time values.
 Support compile-time iteration on list of